 The Humber Bridge 156m (511ft)

 The longest single span suspension bridge in Yorkshire (well there’s only one) is also one of the highest structures in the county, reaching 156m from the top of its towers.
-Opened in 1981, this magnificent piece of engineering has linked Yorkshire to another county over the water (high winds permitting).
+Opened in 1981, this magnificent piece of engineering has linked Yorkshire to Lincolnshire over the waters of the River Humber (high winds permitting).
 In 2016 it was announced that a new tourist attraction, which will take visitors to the top of the Humber Bridge towers in a glass elevator being planned, with work is set to start later this year.

 Bilsdale Mast – Helmsley 314m (1,030ft)